iterating/placenotes/readme.md

 - Full Markdown support for rich formatting
 - Organize notes by location and time
 - Search and filter notes easily
+- Throughfully designed UI- Quickly scroll through your messages.
+Expand and collase them right where you were reading.

  **Social Features**
 - Share notes with specific friends